 Creating Views of the Table

 Once your data is in a Table, grouped and formatted the way you want, you can add Views of the table to showcase different things about your data elsewhere in your Coda doc.
-Maybe you want each Section to show each teammate's to-dos by person; or maybe you want to split your CRM list by geography in different sections.
+Maybe you want each page to show each teammate's to-dos by person; or maybe you want to split your CRM list by geography in different pages.
 You can add a View of a table to have the perfect view for every meeting, team, or person.

 The backbone of your Coda doc